 This can option can be used after a plugin is removed to remove any lingering

-Plugins are built for a specific version of Elasticsearch, and therefore must be reinstalled each time Elasticsearch is updated.
+Except for text analysis plugins that are created using the stable plugin API, plugins are built for a specific version of Elasticsearch, and must be reinstalled each time Elasticsearch is updated.

 sudo bin/elasticsearch-plugin remove [pluginname] sudo bin/elasticsearch-plugin install [pluginname]